Daylight and Moonlight

 As a phantom, or a ghost.

 In the first stanza of ‘Daylight and Moonlight,’ the speaker begins by describing what he says in “broad daylight” at noon.
 It was, unusually, the moon.
 It was “high,” “faint and white.”
-He uses a simile at the end of this stanza to describe the moon like a child’s kite.
+He uses a simile at the end of this stanza to describe the moon as a child’s kite.
 It’s distant yet still recognizable.

 Longfellow’s language is quite simple in these lines, making the images clear and easy to imagine.
 The second stanza begins with these same words as the first, an example of anaphora.
 He describes how yesterday he laid out in broad daylight and read a “mystic” poem.
 At that moment, it seemed to him, “As a phantom, or a ghost.”
 The poet brought him to another world, one of the past that allowed the poem to feel real, or as real as a ghost or phantom.